More information

 The legibility of passenger information documents was improved as of the start of the 2016 school year through a more legible layout, particularly the cover pages, using clear codes, communication based on typography, pictograms and illustrations.

-Since the start of the 2017 school year, accessible stops have been marked with a pictogram on the timetables.
+Since the start of the 2024 school year, accessible stops have been marked with a pictogram on timetables.

 Caption :